Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Introduction

-More specifically, given an input RGB image, our process commences with depth estimation, which allows us to infer a partial 3D point cloud representing high-fidelity visible-view geometry.
+More specifically, given an input RGB image, our process begins with depth estimation to infer a partial 3D point cloud representing high-fidelity visible-view geometry.
 Meanwhile, we also estimate the SMPL model from the 2D image space to provide the missing human body information.
-Under the assumption that the estimated depth maps are generally accurate, the preceding depth-deduced partial 3D points are further exploited for pose correction through a specialized SMPL rectification procedure to make the estimated SMPL model register well with the points along the $z$-axis.
-Directly merging the 3D information of both the depth-deduced partial points and the estimated SMPL model can coarsely form a complete 3D human point cloud with rich texture and wrinkle details; however, there are still apparent gaps between the partial points and the estimated SMPL model, which makes them unnatural and possibly-problematic.
-To this end, we customize a diffusion-style point cloud generation framework to learn the latent spatial distribution of realistic human bodies based on the coarse merging 3D human points, aiming to generate 3D human bodies with clothing and pose information consistent with the depth-deduced partial 3D points and the SMPL model.
-Moreover, we propose a refinement stage, including learning-based flow estimation and a simple yet effective depth replacement strategy, to further enhance the geometric quality.
-Finally, it is convenient to obtain a high-quality mesh model from the resulting point cloud using a typical surface reconstruction method, e.g., screened Poisson surface reconstruction \cite{kazhdan2013screened}.
+Under the assumption that the estimated depth maps are generally accurate, the preceding depth-inferred partial 3D points are further exploited for pose correction through a specialized SMPL rectification procedure to make the estimated SMPL model register well with the points in the 3D space.
+Directly merging the 3D information of both the depth-inferred partial points and the estimated SMPL model can coarsely form a complete 3D human point cloud with rich texture and wrinkle details; however, there are still apparent gaps between the partial points and the estimated SMPL model, which makes the combination of the partial points and the estimated SMPL model unnatural and possibly problematic.
+To this end, we customize a diffusion-style point cloud generation framework to learn the latent spatial distribution of realistic human bodies based on the coarse merging 3D human points, to generate 3D human bodies with clothing and pose information consistent with the depth-inferred partial 3D points and the SMPL model.
+Moreover, we propose a refinement stage, including learning-based displacement estimation and a simple yet effective depth replacement strategy, to further enhance the geometric quality.
+Finally, a high-quality mesh model can be derived from the point cloud using standard surface reconstruction methods, such as screened Poisson surface reconstruction \cite{kazhdan2013screened}.

-With the dedicated component design, the proposed HaP framework comprehensively addresses the aforementioned concerns.
-Concretely, \begin{enumerate} \item we resort to point clouds as the intermediate representation, which is known to be flexible for modeling arbitrary-topology geometric structures;
+With the design of the dedicated components, the proposed HaP framework comprehensively addresses the concerns mentioned above.
+Concretely, \begin{enumerate} \item we utilize point clouds as the intermediate representation, which is known to be flexible \cite{qian2020pugeo,ren2023geoudf} for modeling arbitrary-topology geometric structures;